u0932478239/SimpAuth/README.md

 # Notes

-If your looking for a good auth system for multiple languages try https://cauth.me.
+If your looking for a good auth system for multiple languages try [cAuth](https://cauth.me).
 I've used them before and the owner is really helpful!
-I am not going to be making any money off of this.

 # Contact

 My Discord: Simp#0174
 My Main Website: [samzydev.xyz](https://samzydev.xyz)

+# Donate

+If you would like to help make it posible for me to host this, you can donate using BTC andd BCH.

+BTC Address: 32n3AfVM36ugBczzdtwkxC6Rai1so3ajf9
+BCH Cash Address: bitcoincash:qzdp0c0n0c8skjfj3mhmfj0lahzt52ltzc4nq4e3jd